The value of Slack for software developers

 790,000 daily active registered developers

-Developers love how they can shape Slack to reflect how they want to work, with unlimited channels, notification preferences, customised workflows, apps and bots making teams more productive, happier and engaged.
+Devs love how they can shape Slack to reflect how they want to work, with unlimited channels, notification preferences, custom workflows, apps and bots making teams more productive, happier and engaged.

 Unlock developer productivity

-Integrating all your tools with Slack allows development teams to spend less time on iterative, lower-value tasks – such as automating routine processes – and allows them to host asynchronous huddle meetings in Slack channels, so everyone can stay in the loop without breaking their flow.
+Integrating all of your tools with Slack allows development teams to spend less time with iterative, lower-value tasks—like automating routine processes—and allows them to host asynchronous standups in Slack channels, so everyone can stay in the loop without breaking their flow.

 Developers love Slack